Archibald Acheson, 5th Earl of Gosford: Personal life

 In 1927, Lord Acheson left his first wife and went to New York City.
 They divorced in 1928 and while in New York, Lord Gosford married Beatrice (née Claflin) Breese on 1 October 1928.
 Beatrice, the former wife of Robert Potter Breese of New York, was a daughter of Arthur B. Claflin of 1050 Fifth Avenue in New York City and Southampton, New York, and a granddaughter of merchant Horace Brigham Claflin.

 Lord Gosford died in the Flower and Fifth Avenue Hospital in New York City on 20 March 1954.
 He was buried at Maple Hill Cemetery in Shaftsbury, Vermont, near his summer home in South Shaftsbury.
 His first wife Mildred died at her home in Switzerland in September 1965, and his widow, the Dowager Countess of Gosford died on 26 January 1967.

 Descendants

-Through his daughter, Lady Mary, he was a grandfather of Jaime Corcuera Acheson (born 1955), who married Archduchess Myriam of Austria, a daughter of Archduke Felix of Austria and granddaughter of King Charles I of Austria, in 1983.
+Through his daughter, Lady Mary, he was a grandfather of Jaime Corcuera Acheson (born 1955), who married Archduchess Myriam of Austria, a daughter of Archduke Felix of Austria and granddaughter of Kaiser Karl I of Austria, in 1983.